microplastics-field-manual/microplastics-field-manual.github.io/pages/07-pre-survey-preparations-and-field-procedures.md

 There are multiple methods to investigate microplastic ingestion by marine birds.
 Organisms are collected either as a beach-wreck (often opportunistic), by-catch (semi opportunistic), or have died in care (car strike or post fledging, semi opportunistic) or those that are harvested or culled for non-research purposes (e.g., indigenous harvest, culling at airports, euthanasia for other illnesses).
 Necropsy and removal of the GIT is the main approach for dead seabirds.

 For live birds, the collection of pellets (bolus) naturally regurgitated by some species may be possible, and for other species, other regurgitations (such as induced by birds' defensive behaviour or water-offloading technique) can be used.
 Scats can also be collected and inspected for microplastic presence, though this is only suitable for some species depending on the viscosity and ease of collection of the scat (Nelms et al., 2019b).

 **_Separating plastic from organic matter_**

 The choice of method to separate plastic from sampled marine birds will be dependent on the sample type being investigated, i.e., tissues from necropsy, pellets (boluses), other regurgitations and scats (Provencher et al., 2019b).
 The method will also depend on whether the observer is quantifying visible-sized microplastics only (more common for seabirds) or visible and microscopic microplastics (while this approach is less common at present, it is gradually becoming more common).
 For visible size range plastic, necropsy of seabirds can involve examination of just the upper GIT (proventriculus and gizzard/ventriculus) or the entire GIT from oesophagus to cloaca, followed by the visual inspection and/or sieving of GIT contents, and chemical digestion, if needed.
 For pellets (boluses), typically research just focuses on visible size-range microplastics, which are obtained by dissection of the pellet either by eye or under a microscope.
 For other regurgitates (e.g., lavage/water offloading), research typically focuses on visible size-range microplastics, which are easily retrieved from the lavage/offloaded water sample by eye; analysis of microplastics requires microscopic analysis.
-For scats, research focusing on microscopic microplastics is more common (few birds pass visible size range microplastics); scat is generally processed using chemical digestion, followed by density flotation (Keys et al., 2023) (see post survey procedures below).
+For scats, research focusing on microscopic microplastics is more common (few birds pass visible size range microplastics); scat is generally processed using chemical digestion, followed by density separation (Keys et al., 2023) (see post survey procedures below).

 #### Fish